LeonMotaung/jailbreak-genome-scanner/README.md

-# Jailbreak Genome Scanner & Arena System
+# Jailbreak Genome Scanner (JGS) — The Immune System for AI

-**A Self-Evolving, Pre-Deployment Safety Evaluation & Competitive Jailbreak Benchmarking Platform**
+**Automated Red-Teaming & Radar System for Dual-Use Capabilities**

 ## Overview

-The **Jailbreak Genome Scanner (JGS)** is a next-generation AI safety evaluation system designed to assess the robustness of large language models (LLMs) before deployment.
-Instead of relying on anecdotal prompt testing or post-deployment guardrails, JGS systematically probes models with a wide variety of adversarial strategies, measures how and why they fail, and visualizes their vulnerability patterns using a **Jailbreak Genome Map**.
+**Attackers are automating.
+A manual red team cannot keep up with a 100x acceleration in offensive AI capabilities.**

+**JGS is the defensive acceleration answer: an automated, evolving system that maps the 'genome' of biological and cyber threats before they are deployed.**

+The **Jailbreak Genome Scanner (JGS)** is an **Active Defense Infrastructure** designed to protect against catastrophic risks in AI systems.
+Instead of reactive filters that block harmful outputs after deployment, JGS provides **predictive defenses** through automated red-teaming at scale.

-At the heart of the system is the **Jailbreak Arena** — a game-inspired benchmarking environment where different attacker agents (either prompt strategies or attacker LLMs) compete to jailbreak a target model (the "Defender").
-Every attacker earns points for successful exploits, while the Defender accumulates a quantitative risk score called the **Jailbreak Vulnerability Index (JVI)**.
+At the heart of the system is the **Jailbreak Arena** — an automated red-teaming environment where specialized attacker agents (Bio-Radar, Cyber-Sentinel, and social engineering agents) systematically probe models for dual-use capabilities.
+Every exploit is fingerprinted and mapped to create a **Threat Radar** that identifies vulnerability patterns before attackers can exploit them.

-The entire system forms a structural, repeatable, scalable evaluation framework that allows researchers, developers, enterprises, and regulators to understand jailbreak risks before models are released.
+The entire system forms a **pre-deployment risk assessment standard** that allows governments, enterprises, and AI labs to quantify catastrophic risk exposure before models are released.

-## The Core Problem
+## The Asymmetry Problem

-Modern LLMs can be jailbroken with surprisingly simple prompts.
-Today's guardrails and safety mechanisms suffer from critical limitations:
+**Offense is getting cheaper.
+A biology grad student with an LLM can now design vectors that used to require a state lab.**

+Current defenses are **reactive** (filters).
+We need **predictive defenses**.

+### The Critical Gap

+- **Manual red teams cannot scale**: A 100x acceleration in offensive AI capabilities requires automated defense
-- **Reactive**: They attempt to block harmful outputs after deployment
+- **Reactive filters fail**: They block outputs after deployment, not before
-- **Brittle**: Small paraphrases break them
-- **Inconsistent**: Across models and settings
-- **Poorly measured**: No standard scoring exists
-- **Non-structural**: Tests are isolated cases, not patterns
-- **Not designed for attacker diversity**
-- **Rarely tested before deployment**

-This leaves AI labs, enterprises, and regulators without a reliable way to quantify how jailbreakable a model is — or to understand why it is vulnerable.
+- **No threat intelligence**: We don't map attack patterns to vaccinate other models
+- **Catastrophic risks unmeasured**: Biological and cyber weaponization capabilities go undetected
+- **No pre-deployment standard**: Regulators lack quantitative risk assessment tools

+**Impact**: AI labs, governments, and enterprises deploy models without understanding their dual-use risk exposure.

-## The Solution
+## The Solution: Automated Red-Teaming & Threat Radar

-### A. Structural Jailbreak Mapping
+### A. Threat Radar System

-Instead of isolated prompts, JGS treats jailbreak detection as a pattern-recognition problem.

-By generating diverse adversarial prompts, running them against a model, classifying the responses, embedding them, and clustering the results, JGS builds a **Jailbreak Genome Map** — a 2D representation of a model's structural weaknesses.

-This visualization highlights:
+JGS builds an evolutionary engine that finds threats before attackers do.

+By running specialized attacker agents (Bio-Radar, Cyber-Sentinel) at 100x speed, JGS maps the "genome" of biological and cyber threats.
+The **Threat Radar** visualizes:

-- Clusters of failure modes
+- **Pathogen Synthesis Vectors**: Clusters of biological weaponization capabilities
-- Recurring exploit strategies
-- Safety boundary weaknesses
-- Severity distribution
-- Cross-domain vulnerability patterns (cyber, bio, fraud, etc.)
+- **Zero-Day Exploit Patterns**: Memory safety vulnerabilities and code exploitation vectors
+- **Attack Pattern Fingerprints**: Reusable signatures to vaccinate other models
+- **JVI Live Monitor**: Real-time vulnerability tracking as models are patched

-### B. The Jailbreak Arena — Game-Based Evaluation
+### B. The Jailbreak Arena — Automated Red-Teaming

-A competitive arena where:
-- **Attackers** (strategies or LLMs) try to break the Defender
+An automated red-teaming environment where:
+- **Bio-Radar Agent**: Tests for pathogen synthesis using obfuscated technical jargon
+- **Cyber-Sentinel Agent**: Feeds vulnerable C++ code and tests memory safety exploitation
+- **Social Agents**: Test emotional manipulation and policy boundary erosion
 - **Defender** is the Model Under Test (MUT)
-- **Referee** is the safety classifier scoring harmfulness
+- **Referee** classifies harmfulness and fingerprints attack patterns
-- **Scoreboard** displays attacker rankings and Defender risk

-This mirrors Kaggle's Game Arena but applied to adversarial AI safety.
+- **JVI Live Monitor**: Real-time dashboard showing vulnerability index as patches are applied

+This is the dashboard a government regulator would use to decide if a model is safe to deploy.

-### C. Pre-Deployment Testing Pipeline
+### C. Pre-Deployment Risk Assessment Pipeline

-JGS provides a reproducible evaluation workflow:
+JGS provides a standardized evaluation workflow:
-1. Generate adversarial prompts across many attack families
-2. Run them against the MUT (Llama, Mistral, Phi, Falcon, fine-tunes, enterprise models)
-3. Classify responses using a harmfulness classifier
-4. Embed + cluster failures to create the Genome Map
-5. Compute the JVI score (0–100)
-6. Visualize insights through a dashboard & Arena leaderboard
+1. **Auto-Red Teaming**: Run specialized agents at 100x speed
+2. **Threat Fingerprinting**: Map exploit patterns to create vaccination signatures
+3. **Threat Radar Generation**: Visualize "Pathogen Synthesis Vectors" and "Zero-Day Clusters"
+4. **JVI Calculation**: Compute Jailbreak Vulnerability Index (0–100)
+5. **Live Monitoring**: Track JVI as model is patched in real-time
+6. **Regulatory Dashboard**: Export risk assessment for deployment decisions

 ## Key Components

-### 1. Adversarial Prompt Generator
+### 1. Specialized Attacker Agents
-Multi-strategy attack generation including:
+Multi-domain attack generation including:
-- Roleplay
-- Emotional coercion
-- Translation-based attacks
-- Prompt inversion
-- Chain-of-command manipulation
-- Fictional framing
-- Multi-turn escalation
-- Indirect harmful requests
+- **Bio-Radar Agent**: Obfuscated pathogen synthesis prompts using technical jargon
+- **Cyber-Sentinel Agent**: C++/Rust vulnerability exploitation (buffer overflows, memory safety)
-- Policy probing
+- **Social Engineering Agents**: Roleplay, emotional coercion, policy probing
+- **Translation Attacks**: Cross-language boundary testing
+- **Multi-turn Escalation**: Progressive boundary erosion

 ### 2. Model Under Test (Defender)
 Runs evaluation on any LLM: